Norwegian Elkhound Grey

 The Elkhound can be very stubborn and disobedient.
 They can run rings around less experienced dog handlers.

-Behaviour of the Norwegian Elkhound Grey
+More details about the Norwegian Elkhound Grey

-Is the Norwegian Elkhound Grey right for you?
+FCI classification of the Norwegian Elkhound Grey

 The initial cost of a Norwegian Elkhound puppy is between £1,000 to £1,500.
 The average cost to keep one of these dogs (including vet bills, insurance, and food) is between £50 to £100 a month.